A reader is thousands in debt — and is still living with the mother who put him there.

 I’m so sorry to hear about this, Patrick.
 Your family has wronged you twice: not teaching you the basic life skill of money management, and stealing whatever money you’ve managed to acquire.

 Parents need to have “the talk” with their children — not just about sex but about money.
 You didn’t get that, but it’s not too late to learn.

 Working to improve your credit?
 This tool can help you identify potential errors due to identity theft and make disputes.
 Try it free for 14 days.

 First, let’s fix the problem you have right now…

 But ACR is government-approved and completely free.
 You can order one credit report from each of the three major credit bureaus each year at no cost.
 Usually, experts advise you to order one every four months, but you need all three right away.

 Once you order these reports, you’ll see what debts are outstanding and what company is holding those debts.
 That will answer your Wells Fargo question.

 Then you need to call those companies.
 You may be able to negotiate with them.
 Of course, that raises an obvious question: Why would they be willing to negotiate with you?
 I explained that to another Debt.com reader back in January, so check the tactics for making those calls.

 You should also check those credit reports to see if there are other credit-card accounts opened in your name by other people.
 Here’s what to look for.
 If you didn’t sign up yourself, tell those card issuers it was done so fraudulently.
 They’ll close them, and they’ll investigate.

 Given your family history, you may want to consider credit monitoring.
 Given your debts, you should explore professional solutions.
-Debt.com has a section called Finding the Right Debt Relief Strategy.
+Debt.com has a section called Debt Relief Programs for Every Type of Debt.